ufal/UMR/doc/minutes-from-meetings/minutes.md

   - Federika: see also AnCast [(Haibo Sun and Nianwen Xue, 2024)](https://aclanthology.org/2024.lrec-main.94/)
   - There is also an extension called AnCast++ that creates subscores for new document-level aspects of UMR including coreference, temporal dependencies and modal dependencies.
 As far as I know, the paper hasn’t been published yet—it was still under review the last time I heard.
 - Honza: comparison in TrEd
-- Markéta, Hanka: info on manualUMRs for PDT-C data
+- Markéta, Hanka: info on manual UMRs for PDT-C data
    - completed 25 sentences from PDT (2 documents; 5 s. from each document  with parallel annotation)
    - completed 50 senteces from PDTSC (2 documents, 1/2 of each; 5 s. from each document  with parallel annotation)
    - to be completed: ??10 sentences from PCEDT (from 2 documents)